jchultarsky101/pcli/README.md

 Alternativelly, you can use a comma-separated values for the UUID: --uuid="98797abc-bb3d-4898-9262-3b82827f43adxxxxxxx, 98797abc-bb3d-4898-9262-3b82827f43adyyyyyyy"

-## Deleting a Model
+## Deleting a model

 This command will delete a model and all related metadata from the Physna database.
-Please, be careful when using this function.

 Example: